olleharstedt/olleharstedt.github.io/_posts/2020-05-28-typesafe-websocket-communication.markdown

 Note that no explicit typing is necessary (but possible) since OCaml is fully [type-inferred](https://en.wikipedia.org/wiki/Type_inference).

+Recrusive functions are defined with `let rec ...` instead of just `let`.

 Enums<sup><a href="#note1">1</a></sup> can be defined like this:

 ```ocaml